The-SEO-Hustler/tsh-plataform-front/README.md

 ### Resources Type

-Front end expects  types of resources [’guides’, ‘spreadsheets’, ‘ebooks’], you can choose which type of resource a post is by selecting its resource type in the wrdpress edit page,
+Front end expects  types of resources [’playbooks’, ‘spreadsheets’, ‘ebooks’], you can choose which type of resource a post is by selecting its resource type in the wrdpress edit page,

 Right now all resources types are displayed the same, but specific modifcations can be developed for each resource type